Forward $\chi^2$ Divergence Based Variational Importance Sampling: Experiments

 \subsection{Partially observable generalized linear models}

 \paragraph{Model.} We first present the classical generalized linear model (GLM) \citep{pillow2008spatio} which studies multi-neuron interaction underlying neural spikes.
 We denote a spike train data as $\bm{Y}\in\Nd^{T\times N}$ recorded from $N$ neurons across $T$ time bins, $y_{t,n}$ as the number of spikes generated by the $n$-th neuron in the $t$-th time bin.
-When provided with $\bm Y$, a classic GLM predicts the firing rates $f_{t,n}$ of the $n$-th neuron at the time bin $t$ as
+When provided with $\bm Y$, a classic GLM predicts the firing rates $f_{t,n}$ of the $n$-th neuron at the time bin $t$ as where $\sigma(\cdot)$ is a non-linear function (e.g., Softplus); $b_n$ is the background intensity of the $n$-th neuron whose vector form is $\bm b\in\Rd^N$; $w_{n\gets n'}$ is the weight of the influence from the $n'$-th neuron to the $n$-th neuron whose matrix form is $\bm W\in\Rd^{N\times N}$; $\bm \psi\in\Rd_+^L$ is the pre-defined basis function summarizing history spikes from $t-L$ to $t-1$.